Hapki yusul: Hapkiyusul in the World

 Outside of Korea there are a few dedicated people who actively train in Hapkiyusul.
 At the moment there at least 30 non-Koreans who hold a black belt in Hapkiyusul.
-Schools or practice groups exist in the US (Texas), Australia, Brazil, England, Germany, Italy and the Netherlands.
+Schools or practice groups exist in the US (Washington, Texas), Australia, Brazil, England, Germany, Italy and the Netherlands.

 Kim Yun Sang (1934-2021) held seminars in Australia at least every other year and visited several European countries in February 2008, teaching seminars in Germany, England and Italy.